 ‘It’s such an easy, pain-free process; it was just like giving blood.
 In fact, the worst bit was the boredom!’

 ‘I would encourage all the young people in Leicester to go down to one of the events and sign up.
-All you have to do is fill out a form and spit in a tube – it takes five minutes.
 And who knows?
 You could save a life like I did.’

 |Tuesday 1st Sept||8am to 5.30pm||Leicestershire Police|